There's a lot of info here, so please read it all to make sure you know what's what!

 Will the event be cancelled in bad weather?
 The event will be held rain or shine, no refunds.
 We’re working hard and taking risks to give ladies the opportunity to ride here, we hope you’re on board to help make it happen.
 (And honestly last year it rained and no one gave a flying you-know-what!
 We had so much fun!)

 Can I come ride the trails some other time?
 Sorry, no. The property is privately owned and riding access is limited to public events.
 But we're partnered with the Famous Reading Outdoors who will be on-site.
 You can definitely go back to ride there if you purchase a pass!

 Do I need a working headlight, taillight and to be registered?
 If you are riding the off-site routes created for street-legal dual sports, YES.
 If you’re riding the grass track or woods loops then no.

 Do I need to be an AMA Member to ride at Over And Out?
 No you do not.
 We recommend AMA Membership, but this event does not require it.

 Are men allowed?
 No, sorry.
 Men, animals, and anyone under 21 are NOT allowed.
 You will see a handful of men at the event during the day.
 They are our trail managers and sweep riders (yes there will be some female sweeps too!).
 They are there to guide and help keep us safe.
 At night, they will retire to their own area away from the ladies-only zone.

 Will there be food?
 Yes.
 Food options will be announced closer to the event.
 We also recommend bringing what you like in a cooler.
-There are also convenience stores, fast food restaurants, regular restaurants and diners close by in the town of Hancock should you need food, ice or anything else.
+There are also convenience stores, fast food restaurants, regular restaurants and diners close by in the town of Tamaqua should you need food, ice or anything else.

 What can I / can't I bring?
 Bring everything you need for riding and camping including gear, extra gas, a battery pack for your phone, plenty of water, sunscreen, bugspray....
 We'll share a recommended packing list closer to the event.
 You can and should also bring food and drinks.